StockerMC/discord.py_fork/docs/api.rst

     :param payload: The raw event payload data.
     :type payload: :class:`RawIntegrationDeleteEvent`

+.. function:: on_raw_typing(payload)

+    Called when someone begins typing a message.
+Unlike :func:`on_typing`, this is called when the member or user typing wasn't found.
+This usually happens when a user types in a DM.

+    This requires :attr:`Intents.typing` to be enabled.

+    .. versionadded:: 2.0

+    :param payload: The raw event payload data.
+    :type payload: :class:`RawTypingEvent`

 .. function:: on_webhooks_update(channel)

     Called whenever a webhook is created, modified, or removed from a guild channel.